 Benchmarks for J2K decoders on CPU and GPU

-Below we provide the benchmarks for Fastvideo JPEG2000 Decoder on CPU/GPU in comparison with other freely available open source J2K decoding solutions on CPU.
+Below we provide the benchmarks for Fastvideo JPEG2000 Decoder on NVIDIA GPU in comparison with other freely available open source and proprietary J2K decoding software on CPU.

 There are two standard approaches to performance measurements of JPEG2000 codecs, which utilize GPU.
 They correspond to the two most common use cases for J2K decoders.